hashgraph/guardian/docs/guardian/readme/getting-started/installation/building-from-source-and-run-using-docker/README.md

       GUARDIAN_ENV=""
    ```

-   in this case the configuration is stored in the file named: `./configs/.env..guardian.system`, and is already provided in the folder as example, update the variables OPERATOR_ID and OPERATOR_KEY.
+   In this case the configuration is stored in the file named: `./configs/.env..guardian.system`, and is already provided in the folder as example, update the variables OPERATOR_ID and OPERATOR_KEY.

    ```plaintext
    OPERATOR_ID="..."
    OPERATOR_KEY="..."
    ```
-   PREUSED_HEDERA_NET is the reference to your previous HEDERA_NET configuration then set his value to match your previous HEDERA_NET configuration.
+   PREUSED_HEDERA_NET is the reference to your previous HEDERA_NET configuration then you should set its value to match your previous HEDERA_NET configuration.

    ```plaintext
    HEDERA_NET="mainnet"